mgoldsmith1/Look-Assembly-Language/README.md

 # Look-Assembly
-This is a Regex-like assembly language that I wrote in C++.
+A Regex-like assembly language that I wrote in C++.
 This project includes a compiler and an assembler.
 More documentation to be added.

 _________________________________
 The following is a sample program: